Islamic ethics: 'Ilm al-Akhlaq

 ʿIlm al-Akhlaq is translated in English as "ethics, moral science, morals" (ʿIlm being science or study).
 Al-Ghazali defined Ilm al-Akhlaq as "the way to acquire the well being of the soul and to guard it against the vices".

 The science also dwells on how the level of human virtue is determined by discipline and effort; the movement between the extremes of human behavior, "the lowest is below beasts and the highest surpasses even the angels;" how 'knowledge is the thickest of veils', preventing man from seeing reality (haqiqah when ethics and purification (tazkiyah) have not been mastered; and how by improving their akhlaq, the Muslims improve their Ibadah (worship).

 Tazkiyah al-Nafs

-Tazkiyah al-nafs, "is the purification of the soul from inclination towards evils and sins, and the development of its fitrah (natural unsocialized state) towards goodness, which leads to its uprightness and its reaching ihsaan [perfection or at least excellence]", according to Anas Karzoon.
-Scholars (such as Mulla Muhammad Mahdi Naraqi) teach that "moral virtues bring eternal happiness, while moral corruption leads to everlasting wretchedness", so that blameworthy traits (akhlāq madhmūma) must be purged.
-God will help those seeking purification: "And those who strive for Us – We will surely guide them to Our ways.
+Tazkiyah al-nafs: "is the purification of the soul from inclination towards evils and sins, and the development of its fitrah (natural unsocialized state) towards goodness, which leads to its uprightness and its reaching ihsan [perfection or at least excellence]", according to Anas Karzoon.
+Scholars—such as Mulla Muhammad Mahdi Naraqi—teach that "moral virtues bring eternal happiness, while moral corruption leads to everlasting wretchedness", so that blameworthy traits (akhlāq madhmūma) must be purged.
+God will help those seeking purification: "And those who strive for Us—We will surely guide them to Our ways.
 And indeed, Allah is with the doers of good."
 (Q.)

 Malakah of the Soul: effects & characteristics

 The soul is created devoid of traits.
 As one progresses through life, he develops malakat related to his lifestyle.
 The soul becomes accustomed to repeated behavior, which then determines actions.
 Noble faculties manifest moral and wise behaviour, while evil faculties manifest immorality.
-These faculties determine the fate in the Akhira.
+These faculties determine the fate in the Akhirah.